Chapter 5 : Witchy Woman

 The Seventh Year sighed and placed the cigarette back into his mouth.
 After thinking for several minutes and smoking two more cigarettes, he supposed it was because he felt stuck.
 His parents placed so many expectations on him, his mates always shined brighter than him, his girlfriend constantly fought him for his attention, and there was nothing he could do about it.
 He felt his six years at Hogwarts had accumulated into a stagnant lifestyle that constantly depressed him.

 The worst part was that he could not break free from his routines.
 He could not make his own path.
+He was meant to be a follower, never a leader.

 “Am I meant for something more?” he pondered, looking up at the night sky.
 Suddenly the wind gusted and blew his almost finished cigarette out of his hands.
 He watched it float over the edge of the Astronomy Tower with a mournful expression.
 “Apparently not.”

 He thrust his hands into his pockets and trudged towards the archway.
-As he slowly plodded down the stairs towards the Gryffindor Tower, he considered lighting up another cigarette to smoke on the way back.
-He quickly thought against it, realizing that the Prefects would start their rounds soon.
+As he slowly plodded down the stairs towards the Gryffindor Tower, he considered lighting up another cigarette to smoke on the way back, but quickly thought against it, realizing that the Prefects would start their rounds soon.
 Although most students illegally smoked around the Castle, the Prefects did not take kindly to those using a nicotine addiction as an excuse for walking around after hours.
-He ran a hand through his long, light brown hair as he descended the last couple of steps and hit the long hallway that led to the other parts of the castle.
+He ran a hand through his long, light brown hair as he descended the last couple of steps and hit the long hallway that led to the other parts of the Castle.

 He had to hurry.